-7.1 Sample selection bias
+7.1 SAMPLE SELECTION BIAS

 Our data set is subject to a moderate survivorship bias, as we require that CEOs are covered by the ExecuComp database for at least five years.
-Table 1 Panel C indicates that smaller firms are underrepresented in our data set and our CEOs have lower option holdings (due to the larger number of outstanding shares) and higher salaries which are usually associated with larger firm size.
+Panel C of Table 1 indicates that smaller firms are underrepresented in our data set and our CEOs have lower option holdings (due to the larger number of outstanding shares) and higher salaries which are usually associated with larger firm size.
 To see how the bias towards bigger firms affects our results, we divide our sample into quintiles according to four variables: CEOs' option holdings, fixed salary, CEOs' non-firm wealth W_0 , and firm value P_0 .
-Table 5 displays for these subsamples the average distance D_1 , and, in the last line, the p-value of the Wilcoxon test that the average distance is identical in the first and the fifth quintile.
+Table 5 displays the average distance D_1 for these subsamples.
+The last line shows the p-value of the Wilcoxon test for the hypothesis that the average distance is identical in the first and the fifth quintile.
 This analysis is done for $\gamma = 3$.